hiba-py/River-water-quality/part-two-features.md

         - Groups readings by year
         - Can be updated in each iteration so relevant data is collected through one pass rather than multiple
         - Can be used for other features such as implementing statistics for all years and creating time series of results
-2. `extract_river_data()` processes each data row once while simultaneoulsy updating counter variables in dictionary, `continue` statements are used to skip the rest of the loop when relevant conditions are not met.
+2. `extract_river_data()` processes each data row once while simultaneously updating counter variables in the dictionary; `continue` statements are used to skip the rest of the loop when relevant conditions are not met.
-3. Included two new (counter) variables (`min_val`, `max_val`) inside loop to improve efficiency and avoid multiple passes over the data.
+3. Included counter variables (`min`, `max`, `count`, `total`) inside the loop to improve efficiency and avoid multiple passes over the data.
-4. Initialised `min_val` and `max_val` within each loop to get accurate statistical values for each river.
+4. Initialised `min` and `max` within each loop to the first reading and then updated through comparison operators to get accurate statistical values for each river.
 5. Improved table format to include new statistics and display the year of interest.
 6. Used centre alignment for columns using f-string formatting for improved readability.
 This ensures output is well-aligned regardless of the varying number of digits between readings.